Children's Hospices Across Scotland: Funding and governance

-CHAS received £6m of its funding from NHS health boards and £700k from local authorities.
+CHAS received £7m of its funding from NHS health boards and £700k from local authorities.
 The majority of its funding is provided by the general public through voluntary donations.

 Sites

 In addition to Rachel House and Robin House, CHAS operates out of offices in Aberdeen, Edinburgh, Kinross and Stepps.
-CHAS Trading has a small retail team based in Kinross who manage four charity shops.
+CHAS has a small retail team based in Kinross who manage four charity shops.
 The head office is in Edinburgh, which is where the Chief Executive, Finance and Administration (IT, Finance and Facilities), Fundraising and Communications (Fundraising, Public Relations and Marketing) and Organisational Development (HR, Learning and Development and Volunteering) are based.
+CHAS also owns the Ardoch estate, which was gifted to the charity in 2021 and is run through a subsidiary company Ardoch Loch Lomond Ltd.